When Does Inequality Lead to Political Demands? How Attribution Matters (under review)

 Meir Alkon and Audrye Wong

 Abstract: We develop a theory to explain the persistence of tensions between decentralized delegation and centralized control of environmental governance in authoritarian regimes.
-Benefits of decentralization – information, competition, and economic efficiency – conflict with goals of policy harmonization and management of inter-jurisdictional externalities.
-These persistent tensions between different levels of governance generate a de facto federalism, distinct from traditional models of formally-defined, de jure power-sharing.
-We test our theory of authoritarian environmental federalism using the case of China's power sector, drawing on evidence from primary source documents, field interviews, and multiple data sources on the development and distribution of generating capacity.
-The trajectories of coal-fired power and renewables integration into China's power sector have substantial implications for both domestic air pollution and for global climate change.
-This research has theoretical relevance for understanding environmental politics and governance in autocracies, and practical relevance for understanding China's environmental and energy policies.
+Economic benefits from decentralization -- information, competition, and efficiency -- conflict with environmental goals of centralized policy harmonization and management of inter-jurisdictional externalities.
+Decentralization to local government actors can facilitate economic growth but also empowers them in ways that undermine environmental governance.
+Persistent tensions between decentralized and centralized imperatives generate cycles in environmental and energy systems governance.
+We test our theory of authoritarian environmental governance cycles using the case of China's power sector, drawing on evidence from primary source documents, field interviews, and multiple data sources on the development and distribution of energy generating capacity.
+We focus on two policy areas -- coal-fired power and wind energy -- that are integral to central government efforts to improve the quality of environmental governance.
+This research explains the puzzling alternations in the locus of governance, and contributes to understanding inter-governmental relations and environmental politics in authoritarian regimes.

 Local Sociotropism: How Community Variation in Trade Exposure Affects Voter Demands